 What Is the Drain Valve?

-What’s the Purpose of a Drain Valve?
+What Is the Purpose of an Air Compressor Water Drain Valve?

 Types of Drain Valves